The Hendrickson Story

 Eventually Hendrickson sold the truck manufacturing operation to focus solely on suspension systems and related components.

-Today, Hendrickson is comprised of state-of-the-art facilities, technical centers and manufacturing centers, in the United States, Canada, Mexico, the United Kingdom, Spain, Turkey, India, China and Australia.
+Today, Hendrickson is comprised of state-of-the-art facilities, technical centers and manufacturing centers, in the United States, Canada, Mexico, the United Kingdom, France, Austria, Romania, Turkey, India, China and Australia.

 At Hendrickson, we commit to serving the transportation industry with innovative products that help improve productivity and profitability.
 Across the globe, our dedicated employees champion Hendrickson’s proud heritage through creativity, integrity and superior service.
 Our legacy embodies 100 years as the leading innovator and manufacturer of suspension systems and components for the global heavy-duty vehicle industry.